How do Conversation Tables work for my students?

 When will conversation tables be scheduled?

 Conversation Tables will be scheduled at fixed times each week.
 We will release the detailed schedule early in the term.
-The dates and times will be listed in your professor account on the left sidebar under Conversation Tables > Upcoming.
-Students will also be able to see the dates and times in their student accounts.

 Can students speak up and participate during the Conversation Tables?

 Absolutely!
-Students will be invited to participate several times during each Conversation Table.
-Student participation is optional, and students who do not want to participate will not be called upon.
+Students will be invited to participate several times during each Conversation Table. student participation is optional, and students who do not want to participate will not be called upon.

 How often can students attend, and how should they prepare?